sandialabs/qick-dawg/installation/Readme.md

 </p>

-In this document we outline setup for using QICK-DAWG with RFSoC4x2.
-In this guide we show how to:
+In this document we outline the setup for using QICK-DAWG with a RFSoC4x2.
+Specifically, we show how to:

 1. Setup RFSoC4x2 Hardware<br>
     a.
 Bipass/Remove the balun & capacitors<br>